 Get cold weather riding gear for yourself

-Low temperatures and adverse weather conditions increase the risk of riding.
+Riding in the rain, snow, low temperatures, and other adverse weather increases the risk of riding.
 First, you’ll need warmer riding gear.
 Even if the weather feels fine when you’re preparing to ride, it’ll feel colder once you get up to road speeds.
 Low temperatures can result in a higher risk of cold-related dangers like hypothermia or frostbite.
-Get insulated or heavyweight riding clothes, boots, and gloves.
+Get insulated or heavy-weight riding clothes, boots, and gloves.
 If the weather is very cold, you may consider heated gear that can provide even better protection against the cold.

 Cold can also compromise visibility.
 Standard visors may fog up in the cold, and exposed skin is a bad idea when temperatures drop.
 Consider a full-face helmet with an anti-fog visor or an electric defrost function to ensure that you can always see the road.